 2. Harassment program.
 Beyond the policy, s.32.0.6 requires a program that includes measures and procedures for workers to report incidents, sets out how the employer will investigate complaints and incidents, specifies how the employer will inform the complainant and respondent of the investigation results, and includes information about how complaints can be made to the Ministry of Labour or the HRTO.

 3. Duty to investigate.
 When you receive a complaint or become aware of an incident, you must investigate.
 This obligation is triggered by both formal written complaints and informal reports — including situations where no formal complaint is filed but management has knowledge of potential harassment.
-The Metrolinx arbitration (2017) confirmed that the duty exists even absent a formal complaint.
+The Metrolinx line of decisions — Divisional Court (2024), upheld on appeal (2025) — confirmed that the duty exists even absent a formal complaint.
 Understanding how to report workplace harassment is critical for building systems that surface complaints early and trigger timely investigation.

 4. Protection from reprisal.
 OHSA s.50 prohibits reprisal against workers who report harassment, participate in investigations, or exercise their rights under the Act.
 Reprisal includes termination, demotion, discipline, or any adverse change to working conditions.
 The penalty for reprisal can be more severe than the underlying harassment itself.